Initiatives for the Next Generation

 Research and Development for the Next Generation

 At Nippon Soda, we see climate change as one of the key challenges facing society.
-As such, in addition to the supply of low-carbon products, we are also focusing our attention on hydrogen, a next-generation clean energy source that does not emit CO2 when used and that can contribute to a decarbonized society.
-Aiming to launch new businesses in this field, on top of internal resources, we are also making use of external collaborations with partners from industry and academia to drive research and development.
+As such, in addition to the supply of low-carbon products, we are working to enhance and cultivate new technologies that can contribute to a low-carbon society.
+Aiming to launch new businesses in this field, on top of internal resources, we are also making use of external collaborations with partners such as those from industry and academia to drive research and development.

 SDGs